Life-lines/OVRTT---Open-VR-Toe-Tracker/README.md

 <br>

-- Make sure the SLW-121586-5A-D switch flips "ON" in the right direction - if you are going to use the "front slider" to block the battery charging port, it should flip "ON" towards the battery! -video clip-
+- Make sure the SLW-121586-5A-D switch flips "ON" in the right direction - if you are going to use the "front slider" to block the battery charging port, it should flip "ON" towards the battery!

 <br>